Driver who steered into crowd jailed for Rebecca Steer's murder

 He had previously claimed in court he had been trying to frighten a group of people outside the takeaway in Willow Street, but had denied using his car as a "weapon" to deliberately drive into pedestrians.

-Jurors deliberated for more than eight-and-a-half hours over three days, before convicting him by a majority verdict.
+Jurors deliberated for more than eight-and-a-half hours over three days, before convicting him of murder by a majority verdict.

-The court had heard how Ms Steer, who had wanted to become a police detective, was in her final year of a criminal justice course at Liverpool John Moores University.
+The court had heard how Ms Steer, who wanted to become a police detective, was in her final year of a criminal justice course at Liverpool John Moores University.

-In a victim impact statement, Ms Steer's mother described her daughter as the "most loving, talented and kind-hearted person, who you could have wished to know".
+In a victim impact statement, Ms Steer's mother described her daughter as the "most loving, talented and kind-hearted person who you could have wished to know".

 Mr Justice Andrew Baker added: "In her mother's words she was 'flying' through her course and had great ambitions and a future full of potential."

+He told McHugh, who made a thumbs-up gesture towards the jury as he was led away after sentencing: "The fact that it was illegal for you to be driving at all, even if stone-cold sober, makes it even more of an outrage.

+"You arrived behind the wheel driving too fast and too close to the pavement - unfit to be driving anywhere."

-He ordered the destruction of McHugh's automatic Volvo, which he had acquired after trading in a manual Volkswagen Passat, eight days before the incident.
+The judge also ordered the destruction of McHugh's automatic Volvo, which he had acquired after trading in a manual Volkswagen Passat, eight days before the incident.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk